 National Art Museum of Romania is widely acknowledged as housing national and world treasures stretching back to the Middle Age.

-Romanian Art Gallery displays thousands of pieces from medieval icons to Constantin Brancusi sculptures.
+It displays thousands of pieces from medieval icons to some masterpieces by sculptor Constantin Brancusi.

-Here there are also works of national painters such as: Theodor Pallady, Nicolae Tonitza, Theodor Aman, Nicolae Grigorescu and Gheorghe Petrascu.
+It also features works of national painters such as: Theodor Pallady, Nicolae Tonitza, Theodor Aman, Nicolae Grigorescu and Gheorghe Petrascu.

 Universal Gallery – divided into European Art and Oriental Art – features masterworks of painters like Rubens, Monet, Rembrandt and El Greco.

 The book “New Library Buildings of the World” (Shanghai, 2003) mentions it among the 100 most beautiful libraries.